kabiroberai/Wacro/README.md

 Wacro (**W**ebAssembly M**acro**s) is a proof-of-concept implementation of the _Building Swift Macros with WebAssembly_ proposal [pitched](https://www.swift.org/gsoc2024/) for GSoC 2024.

-As of today, Wacro already allows library authors to build macros in WebAssembly and users to consume them like any other Swift library: see the `Example/` folder for details.
+As of today, Wacro already allows library authors to build macros in WebAssembly and users to consume them like any other Swift library: see the **Try it Out** section for details.
 However there are currently some performance pitfalls — which can be fixed, albeit requiring implementation within the compiler/SwiftPM itself.

 **Wacro is not** a GSoC submission: it merely exists to show that this is possible (without even modifying the compiler or SwiftPM!) since the GSoC proposal hasn't seen much movement.
 A real-world implementation should probably be integrated into the compiler and SwiftPM to improve usability and performance.